nmtate/GenomeWidePrediction_course/README.md

  - Imputation
  - Determine your predictive accuracy (internal), with different methods/models
  - Predict yet-to-be observed phenotypes with your preferred method(s)
+ - submit results to instructors for final check

 ## Organization of the code for the practical Sessions